 We have rewards cards for movie theaters, Netflix queues, Hulu watch-lists, TiVo, and the Redbox App on their phones to satisfy the thirst for stories.
 Then there’s everyone’s Kindles, Nooks, iPad and bookshelves (if they’re old school) full of stories.
 We can’t escape stories because our lives, even though messy and disintegrated, cannot really be understood any other way.

 The stories that keep propping themselves up on our screens and pages are never original, either.
 They all have a hero, a villain and some sort of conflict, regardless of the genre.
 Someone goes on an adventure; someone new comes to town.
 The ordinary is blown into the extraordinary; the mundane becomes epic.
 Sacrifices are required.
-Triumph or tragedy, every story beckons us to confront the mess with the hero because we cannot help connecting with them as they struggle (if the aesthetic is done well, that is; we all know those stories with bland heroes and plots).
+Triumph or tragedy, every story beckons us to confront the mess with the hero because we cannot help connecting with them as they struggle.
 Perhaps it’s this craving for purposeful struggle that brings us back to these unoriginal narratives–a reason to fight?

 To hear someone’s story is to see into their lives; the same is true with characters on the screen or page.
 So that’s why, when we’re uncomfortable to talk to others about our messes, we find solace in stories because the people in them give us a cloudy mirror with which to see into our own lives.
 Cloudy is how we like it.
 We see enough to satisfy our need for purpose, but not enough to expose our frailty.